achorg/ach-gatsby-site/content/pages/conferences/mla-pages/ach-sessions/ach-sessions-2001-mla-convention.md

 - "Neobaroque Labyrinths and Computer Game Spaces," Angela Ndalianis, University of Melbourne
 - "Showcasing the Spectacular: Special Effects, Computer Games, and the Attractions Tradition of the Cinema," Saige N. Walton, University of Melbourne

-</div><div>Seeking the Soul of the Machine: Interrogating Human-Computer Relations in Literature, Composition, and Art
+Seeking the Soul of the Machine: Interrogating Human-Computer Relations in Literature, Composition, and Art
 -----------------------------------------------------------------------------------------------------------

 Sunday, 30 December 2001, noon to 1:15 p.m., Grand Couteau Room, Sheraton New Orleans